kekse1/count.php/README.md

 As it's not possible to do the default shebang `#!/usr/bin/env php`, you've to call the script as argument to the 'php' executable: `php count.php`.
 The shebang isn't possible, as web servers running PHP scripts see them as begin of regular output!
-So (a) it's shown in the browser .. and (b) so the script can't send any `header()`! .. please, just call `php count.php` in the command line..
+So: (a) it's shown in the browser.. and (b) thus the script can't send any `header()` (necessary inter alia to define the content type, as defined in 'CONTENT' option)! .. so please, just type `php count.php` in your shell.

 #### The argument vector
 Just run it without parameters to see all possible argv[] options.